VantageScore

 VantageScore is a consumer credit-scoring system in the United States, created through a joint venture of the three major credit bureaus (Equifax, Experian, and TransUnion).
 The model is managed and maintained by an independent company, VantageScore Solutions, LLC, that was formed in 2006 and is jointly owned by the three bureaus.

 VantageScore models compete with the FICO score produced by Fair Isaac Corp.
 (FICO).
 Like the models developed by FICO, VantageScore models operate on data stored in the consumer credit files maintained by the three national credit bureaus.
 VantageScore models and FICO models use statistical analysis on those data to predict the likelihood a consumer will default on a loan.
 Both VantageScore and FICO models represent risk of loan default in the form of three-digit scores, with higher scores indicating lower risk, but VantageScore and FICO use different, proprietary analytical methods, and scores from one system cannot be translated into one from the other.

+As of 2024, mortgage lenders use both FICO and VantageScore models, with a significant shift towards VantageScore due to recent regulatory changes.

+History and Development

+Creation and Early Years

+VantageScore was created in 2006 as a joint venture between the three major credit bureaus: Equifax, Experian, and TransUnion.
+The primary motivation behind its creation was to introduce a more consistent credit scoring model across all three bureaus, addressing inconsistencies that existed in earlier scoring systems.

+The development of VantageScore was also driven by a desire to: